AStefankiv/writing/the_case_for_oauth.md

 # OAuth: Why Permission Matters in a Connected World

-For developers and architects building modern applications, authentication and authorization aren't just features—they’re essential for protecting data and maintaining user trust.
-But getting them right is notoriously difficult.
-After many missteps, OAuth became the main lesson learned.
+For developers and architects building modern applications, authentication and authorization aren't just features.
+They are essential for protecting data and maintaining user trust.
+Getting them right is tricky.
+OAuth emerged as the key lesson.

 ![what is authorization](./media/what-is-authorization.jpg)

+## TL;DR

+- **Problem:** Storing user passwords in apps is risky—hackers get full access.

+- **Solution:** OAuth provides delegated authorization—apps get limited access via tokens without storing passwords.

+- **Authentication:** OpenID Connect (OIDC) adds identity verification, like a driver’s license for apps.

+- **Security basics:**
+  - Validate redirect URIs

+  - Use state parameters to prevent CSRF

+  - Store tokens securely (avoid LocalStorage)

+- **When to skip OAuth:** Internal-only apps, machine-to-machine communication, high-performance or offline-first apps.

+- **OAuth 2.1 improvements:** PKCE required, risky flows removed, stricter token handling.

+- **Why it matters:** Modern APIs, microservices, AI agents, and automated systems rely on safe delegated access—OAuth is essential for secure, scalable, and user-friendly systems.

 ## The Problem: The Risks of the "Master Key" Era